julianseeger/php-real-coverage/README.md

 Limitations
 ===========
 * only works with phpunit
-  * looking forward to extend it for other frameworks, given there is an audience for it
+> looking forward to extend it for other frameworks, given there is an audience for it

 * only works with namespaced classes
-  * just use namespaces then... easy to fix, but seriously: use namespaces ;)
+> just use namespaces then... easy to fix, but seriously: use namespaces ;)

 * no support for phpunit 4
-  * as soon as phpunit 4 is stable, I will branch the support for 3.x and modify the trunk for phpunit 4
+> as soon as phpunit 4 is stable, I will branch the support for 3.x and modify the trunk for phpunit 4

 * maybe you will run into problems when you abuse reflections or dynamic loading in your project, so php-real-coverage probably won't work for doctrine, etc. But it is basically meant for straight-forward test-driven projects

+* no support for hhvm
+> I'm currently lacking any experience with hhvm, but as it seems to support phpunit I'm looking forward to change this.

 Contribute
 ==========